lxc-hust/ICM-plus/README.md

 ```

 ## Prepare model checkpoints
-1. The IconMatting model checkpoints are open-source by <a href="https://pan.baidu.com/share/init?surl=HPbRRE5ZtPRpOSocm9qOmA&pwd=BA1c">HUST TinySmart.</a>.
+1. The IconMatting model checkpoints are open-source by <a href="https://pan.baidu.com/share/init?surl=HPbRRE5ZtPRpOSocm9qOmA&pwd=BA1c">HUST TinySmart</a>.
 ````bash
 conda env create -f env.yml
 ````
-2. <a href="https://huggingface.co/stabilityai/stable-diffusion-2-1">Stable Diffusion v2-1.</a> is also required.
+2. <a href="https://huggingface.co/stabilityai/stable-diffusion-2-1">Stable Diffusion v2-1</a> is also required.
 To download it, run the following commands:
 ````
 huggingface-cli download --resume-download stabilityai/stable-diffusion-2-1 --local-dir your/local/dir
 ````
 Make sure that the `your/local/dir` directory matches the path set in `config/eval.yaml`.

-## Prepare test dataset
+## Prepare test datasets
+1.<a href="https://pan.baidu.com/share/init?surl=ZJU_XHEVhIaVzGFPK_XCRg&pwd=BA1c">ICM-57</a> dataset is open-source by HUST-TinySmart.
+2.ICM-plus dataset has been submitted.
 It is recommended that your dataset be organized with the following structure:
 ````
 $./datasets